Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Distributed Control Architecture

 The consensus dynamics~\eqref{eq:consensus_dynamics} alone implement a leaderless consensus: for each target agent~$j$, the estimates $\{\by_{ij}\}_{i=1}^N$ would converge to a common value determined by the initial conditions $\{\by_{ij}(0)\}_{i=1}^N$, which generally differs from the true state~$\bz_j(t)$.
 To anchor the estimates to the correct value, agent~$j$ pins its own estimate to its current state~\cite{zou_continuous-time_2021}:

 Since agent~$j$ has direct access to~$\bz_j(t)$, no estimation is needed for its own state.

-The pinning condition~\eqref{eq:pinning} induces $N$ parallel leader-follower consensus problems: for the $j$-th block of the global state vector, agent $j$ acts as the leader while all other agents track this moving signal via~\eqref{eq:consensus_dynamics}.
-This creates a bidirectional coupling: the optimization dynamics drive the leader's state~$\bz_j(t)$, while the consensus protocol propagates this change to all followers, with the prescribed-time gain ensuring that tracking errors vanish at~$T$.
+The pinning condition~\eqref{eq:pinning} induces $N$ parallel tracking problems: for the $j$-th block of the global state vector, agent $j$ is the anchor while all other agents track its state via~\eqref{eq:consensus_dynamics}.
+This creates a bidirectional coupling: the optimization dynamics drive the anchored state~$\bz_j(t)$, while the consensus protocol propagates this change to the tracking agents, with the prescribed-time gain ensuring that tracking errors vanish at~$T$.
 The gain dominance condition $c_o > c_o^*$ in Theorem~\ref{thm:main} is precisely what ensures the consensus layer absorbs this optimization-induced excitation.